fyysikkokilta/fktheme2019/SPECS.md

 Things to do:

-- ACF for Raati CPT (name, title, phone, mail, image)
+* ~~ACF for Raati CPT (name, title, phone, mail, image)~~
-- Raati-member enabled post type for relevant pages
+* ~~Raati-member enabled post type for relevant pages~~

-- Page for showing all board members
+* Page for showing all board members
+    * Loop trough all raatilainen -post types

-- Check pagination for multipage content
+* Check pagination for multipage content
+    * E.g. kiltajärjestys

+* Show fuksikuvat?
+    * For each year create separate media folder structure `fuksikuvat/20xx/fuksiryhmän_nimi/fuksin_nimi.jpg`
+    * For each year, a CPT to link media folder
+    * Templates:
+        * Show n latest years
-- How to show fuksikuvat?
+        * Archive pages to show older entries
+    * Non-photographed fuksis has to be manually added to folder

-- Instagram Feed
+* Instagram Feed
+    * Copy from Chaperon website

-- Calendar Feed
+* Calendar Feed
+    * Has to loop through multiple calendars

-- Alert box post type to show notices on front page
+* Alert box post type to show notices on front page
+    * Separate CPT

-- Navbar style
+* Navbar style
+    * How to dropdown?

+* Multilang?

 ## Specs